micoazmi/vehicle-booking/README.md

 </p>

 ## How to run
-1. Adjust .env and if using xampp turn on apache and mysql
+1. copy .env example and rename to .env and if using xampp turn on apache and mysql
-2. php artisan migrate
+2. run composer install then php artisan migrate
-3. php artisan db:seed
+3. php artisan db:seed then php artisan key:generate
 4. php artisan serve
 5. admin = admin@example.com password = password
 6. approver = joko@example.com password = password